 Even if the LX7 doesn't produce class-leading image quality at the mid-high ISO settings, there's just something magic about the design, layout and the way the camera feels in use.
 We love the physical aperture ring and the super-bright f/1.4-2.3 maximum aperture setting sets it apart from much of the competition.
 One not to be underestimated - this is all-round quality so long as you don't want to use high ISO settings all the time.

 PRICE: £289 (at time of writing)

-When normal compacts just aren't enough and you want to zoom in on those far-away subjects and make them appear large in the frame, a superzoom - sometimes called bridge camera - is just the ticket.
-Safari, bird spotting and the like all owe well to a superzoom camera.
+When normal compacts just aren't enough and you want to zoom in on those far-away subjects to make them appear large in the frame, a superzoom - sometimes called bridge camera - is just the ticket.
+Safari, bird spotting and so forth are well matched to a superzoom camera.

 These models may not necessarily replace a DSLR camera in terms of ability and final image quality, but by employing compact sensor sizes their respective lenses are smaller and far more affordable than a pro-spec camera.
 Modern superzooms combine significant zoom lenses in reasonable body sizes with an abundance of tech that makes them very attractive prospects.

 Panasonic Lumix FZ200

 Typically as a zoom lens extends the amount of light it lets in dips, which potentially means image quality can suffer in low-light conditions.
 Not so with the Panasonic Lumix FZ200 - its wide-angle 24mm lens extends all the way through to a 600mm equivalent, all the while maintaining a maximum f/2.8 aperture.
 And that's been managed without significant impact to the model's relatively trim scale.